santisq/PSCompression/docs/en-US/ConvertFrom-GzipString.md

 ## DESCRIPTION

-PowerShell cmdlet aimed to expand Base64 encoded Gzip compressed input strings using the [`GzipStream` Class](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.gzipstream).
-This cmdlet is the counterpart of `ConvertTo-GzipString`.
+The `ConvertFrom-GzipString` cmdlet aims to expand Base64 encoded Gzip compressed input strings using the [`GzipStream` Class](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.gzipstream).
+This cmdlet is the counterpart of [`ConvertTo-GzipString`](ConvertTo-GzipString.md).

 ## EXAMPLES